List of DC Comics characters: I: Ishmael in other media

 The second incarnation of Ishmael appears in Black Lightning, portrayed by Rico Ball.
+This version is an assassin who must kill 100 metahumans in order to get into the League of Assassins.

+Isis

+Isis is the name of several characters appearing in American comic books published by DC Comics.

+Egyptian goddess

+The second Isis is an adaptation of the Egyptian deity of the same name.

 Isis (Selina Kyle's cat)

 Isis is Selina Kyle's pet cat, who often assists in her heists.
 Created for Batman: The Animated Series, Isis debuted in the first aired episode of the series, "The Cat and the Claw" (September 1992).
-She is primarily voiced by Frank Welker and by Dee Bradley Baker in Gotham Girls.
+Her vocal effects are primarily provided by Frank Welker in Batman: The Animated Series and by Dee Bradley Baker in Gotham Girls.